decredcommunity/social-media-stats/docs/charts.md

 ![](https://github.com/decredcommunity/social-media-stats/blob/graphs/graphs/github-wallets.png)

-- [btcsuite](https://github.com/btcsuite) is tracked here because it played a big role in bootstrapping Decred, and it was made by mostly the same people.
+- [btcsuite](https://github.com/btcsuite) is tracked here because it played a big role in bootstrapping Decred, and it was built by mostly the same people.
 - Before May 2020 [dcrd](https://github.com/decred/dcrd) was a fork of [btcd](https://github.com/btcsuite/btcd) and they shared the same count of `forks`.
 On May 2020 dcrd was changed to a standalone repository and the fork count was split to 1,285 for btcd and 235 for dcrd.
 The same happened for btcwallet and dcrwallet repos.
 The `stars` and `watchers` counts are independent and were not affected.
 See Decred Journal [April 2020](https://xaur.github.io/decred-news/journal/202004#development) for the motivation to break the fork relationship.

 ![](https://github.com/decredcommunity/social-media-stats/blob/graphs/graphs/facebook.png)